takumab/ft_organisations/README.md

 ## Authors

-- **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)
+- **Tacuma Bellford** -

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/takumab/ft_organisations/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc